Nashua man charged with endangering welfare of a child

-MERRIMACK - A Nashua man wanted on a warrant charging him with endangering the welfare of a child turned himself in to police, police said Sunday.
+MERRIMACK — A Nashua man wanted on a warrant charging him with endangering the welfare of a child has turned himself in, police said Sunday.

 According to the release, police who responded to a domestic disturbance call on Nov.
 23 learned that Jeffrey had become involved in an argument with a relative.
 Police investigated the disturbance and were granted an arrest warrant for Jeffrey on charges of simple assault and endangering the welfare of a child, police said.